anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 pattern when only one query path, JSON name, and/or object class is being defined by the extension.

-Implementation experience has shown that an extension using a bare identifier can be interoperable though more difficult to process and parse in some instances.
+Implementation experience has shown that an extension using a bare identifier can be interoperable, though more difficult to process and parse in some instances.
+Furthermore, prefixed identifiers are clearly syntactically distinguishable from identifiers defined by the core RDAP specifications, which provides more flexibility to implementers and helps with debugging and similar.
+Due to these considerations, the bare extension identifier pattern MUST NOT be used for any namespaced identifier.
-Furthermore, bare identifier's blur the line between what can be interpreted as an extension to RDAP vs core RDAP mechanisms.

-Henceforth, this pattern MUST NOT be used for any namespaced identifier.

 ## Usage in Requests {#usage_in_requests}

 ### Usage in Paths {#usage_in_paths}

-[@!RFC9082, section 5] describes the use of extension identifiers in formulating URLs to query RDAP servers.
+[@!RFC9082, section 5] describes the use of extension identifiers in formulating URLs for RDAP queries.
 The extension identifiers are to be prepended to the path segments they use.
 For example, if an extension uses the identifier "foobar", then the path segments used in that extension are prepended with "foobar_".
 If the "foobar"